Peace: Neither Ink nor Blood (Chapter in SITG)

 People on the ground, those with skin in the game, are not too interested in geopolitics or grand abstract principles, but rather in having bread on the table, beer (or, for some, nonalcoholic fermented beverages such as yoghurt drinks) in the refrigerator, and good weather at outdoor family picnics.
 Also they don’t want to be humiliated in their human contact with others.

 Imagine [Nero1] the absurdity of Arab states prodding the Palestinians to fight for their principles while their potentates are sitting in carpeted alcohol-free palaces (with well-stocked refrigerators full of nonalcoholic fermented beverages such as yoghurt) while the recipients of their advice live in refugee camps.
-Had the Palestinians settled in 1947, they would have been better off.
+[Same with the “leadership” leading a life of luxury in Beirut while their constituents were living in camps.]
+Had the Palestinians settled in 1947, they clearly would have been better off.
 But the idea was to throw the Jews and neo-crusaders in the Mediterranean; Arab rhetoric came from Arab parties who were hundreds, thousands of miles away arguing for “principles” when Palestinians were displaced, living in tents.
 Then came the war of 1948.
 Had Palestinians settled then, things would have worked out.
 But, no, there were “principles.”
 But then came the war of 1967.
 Now they feel they would be lucky if they recovered the territory lost in 1967.
 Then in 1992 came the Oslo peace treaty, from the top.
 No peace proceeds from bureaucratic ink.
 If you want peace, make people trade, as they have done for millennia.
 They will be eventually forced to work something out.

 We are largely collaborative — except when institutions get in the way.
 I surmise that if we put those “people wanting to help” in the State Department on paid vacation to do ceramics, pottery, or whatever low-testosterone people do when they take a sabbatical, it would be great for peace.